abhishek-kumar-code/Redfish_Public/README2043.md

 This example shows a more complex storage implementation using a pair of SAS switches (fabric), storage enclosures and multiple storage devices.

-## Proposed OCP Redfish Profile (proposed-ocp-profile)
+## Proposed OCP Redfish Profile (public-catfish)

 This draft example, for ongoing development, represents a proposed minimal Redfish data model "profile" that meets the needs of the Open Compute Project’s Hardware Management requirements.
 This draft profile is intended to help define a list of required properties so that essential management-related tasks, as defined by OCP, can be performed on any Redfish implementation.

+## Composable Systems (public-composability)

+This example shows a service with various sets of disaggregated hardware as resources.
+It provides an example composed system utilizing some of the disaggregated hardware.
+It also shows how Resource Zones can provide information about binding restrictions.

+## Bladed Partitions (public-bladed-partitions)

+This example shows how Redfish Composability can be used to create composed Computer System instances from smaller sets of Computer Systems.
+A top level enclosure called "Enclosure" contains a set of blades, which are used to create the composed Computer Systems.

 ## Concepts ##